RachelHow/digitalgarden/pages/mental-models.md

 # Mental Models

 Growing up, we become accustomed to think like the others without questioning why things are done in a certain way.
-We then believe this is the way things are and do things the usual way, just like the others.
+We then believe this is the way things are.

+> "When a certain worldview dominates your thinking, you’ll try to explain every problem you face through that worldview." — James Clear

 How do we change that?
 By training our brains to think better.

-To think better, expand the set of mental models we use to think.[^s1]
+To think better, expand your set of mental models.[^s1]

-A mental model is how our mind works/thinks.
-Mental models help us **optimise systems** (assessing how systems work) and how they help us make **better decisions**.
-It affects everything we do.

 Ever wondered what makes a person an outlier?
-Outliers use mental models to shape their thinking.
-They resist the habit of following the gut/instincts—they switch to mental models instead.
+Outliers resist the habit of following the gut/instincts—they switch to mental models instead.
+They see things differently because they have a broader set of mental models.
 Examples of outliers include Jeff Bezos, Elon Musk, Warren Buffett.

-There are over 1,000 mental models in the world.
+A mental model guides our perception and behavior.
+It shapes how we think and affects everything we do.
+Mental models help us **optimise systems** (assessing how systems work) and how they help us make **better decisions**.

+There are 1,000+ mental models in the world but we only need to learn a few dozen to grasp how the world works.
+Block 20 minutes weekly to reflect and run our life decisions through mental models from the third-person point of view.

 Here are some mental models that I find interesting:
 - [[first-principles]]
 - [[local-global]]
 - [[regret-minimisation]]
 - [[pareto-principle]]

 [^s1]: [James Clear: Mental Models](https://jamesclear.com/mental-models)